atoy322/mario/Readme.md

 ![running](./screen/run.gif)

 It is inspired by SL command.
+> **Warning**
-__There is no use typing CTRL-C while Mario is running because it does not stop the program but stops Mario for 2sec.__
+> There is no use typing CTRL-C while Mario is running because it does not stop the program but stops Mario for 2sec.

 ---